 Go back to normal view

 The Fairtrade campaign is about learning how the trading of goods affects the poorer countries of the world and their people.
 More than 7 million people in Africa, Asia and Latin America benefit from Fairtrade - farmers, farm workers and their families.
-Fairtrade Sunday, when we think about the campaigning work of the Fairtrade organisation to highlight the need for fair trade in products we all consume is at 10:30 am on Sunday 28 February.
+Fairtrade Sunday is held, when we think about the campaigning work of the Fairtrade organisation to highlight the need for fair trade in products we all consume.

 Martin Luther King famously once said: ‘Before you ﬁnish eating breakfast in the morning, you’ve depended on more than half the world’.